IronPepper3964/adventofcode/readme.md

 ## Allowances:
 1. Solutions do not need to be production grade.
-2. Solutions do not need to be done in a 'normal' or best practice way
+2. Solutions do not need to follow best practices
 2. Documentation is optional
 3. Error handling is optional (and generally expected to be skipped)

-## Optional goals after completion:
+## Optional Goals:
 * Complete previous years puzzles
 * Cleanup existing solutions
     * Use best practices